-The Group applies the short-term lease recognition exemption to its short-term leases of machinery and equipment (that is those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
-It also applies the recognition exemption for leases of low-value assets to leases of office equipment and laptop computers that are considered to be of low value.
+The Group applies the short-term lease recognition exemption to its short-term leases of buildings and office equipment (that is those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+It also applies the recognition exemption for leases of low-value assets to leases that are considered to be of low value.